mrenrich84/CV/README.md

 My shifts onboard were 6am-6pm or 12-12 or viceversa, 7 days a week, usually 4 weeks on/off.

 List of clients rep I'm used to "feel breathing behind my shoulders" includes BP, Shell, Statoil and Dong Energy.
-I learnt being comfortable in participating at meetings with such gents and/or overwatching the delivery of the final product to them (organized data complete with reports).
+I learnt being comfortable in participating at meetings with such gents and/or overwatching the delivery of the final product to them (organized data usually based on client standard complete with reports).
 Quite a few times I had managers around me reminding the cost of stopping or delaying operations - which usually was starting at tens of thousands per day.

 I am used to spend weeks in oil rigs safety zones - where any incident has an high risk of stopping oil production at least or catastrofic losses at worse - and be responsible for the positioning of Remotely Operated Vehicle and divers in underwater operations, near structures or in open seas.
-But also guide the deploy of features on the seabed and I found myself once in the position of redesigning the route of a flexible riser.
+Furthermore, I guided the deploy of features on empty seabeds or near installments and I found myself once in the position of redesigning the route of a flexible riser (a pipeline to platform connector).

-I was at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea.
+Sorely, I was at Gannett Alpha in August 2011 overwatching the biggest oil leak of North Sea.

 All of these was more cool and challenging than stressfull - such a great adventure!
 Apart the last one, obviously...